CarlosYinn/printed-traces/README.md

 ## License

 The site code is released under the [MIT License](LICENSE).
 Newspaper clippings from *Chronicling America* are in the public domain.
-See [About the Project](https://carlosyinn.github.io/printed-traces/introduction/about#credits) for full credits.
+See [About the Project](https://carlosyinn.github.io/printed-traces/introduction/about#credits) and [Map References](https://carlosyinn.github.io/printed-traces/map/references)for full credits.